 Measure: How does the process currently perform?
 In the Measure step, the Project Team goes about collecting data on the problem and start to analyze, root cause style, what could be the potential causes.

 Analyze: What does your data tell you?
 This phase is often intertwined with the Measure Phase.
-As data the team may consist of different people who will collect different sets of data or additional data.
+As data, the team may consist of different people who will collect different sets of data or additional data.
 As the team reviews the data collected during the Measure Phase, they may decide to adjust the data collection plan to include additional information.
 This continues as the team analyzes both the data and the process in an effort to narrow down and verify the root causes of waste and defects.

 Improve: How will you fix the problem?
 It’s time to move on to solution development.
 The team is most likely collecting improvement ideas throughout the project, but a structured improvement effort can lead to innovative and elegant solutions.

 Control: How do you sustain the newly achieved improvement?
 This phase is a mini version of process management.
-The team has been building a form of infrastructure throughout the life of the project, and during the Control Phase they begin to document exactly how they want to pass that structure on to the employees who work within the process.
+The team has been building a form of infrastructure throughout the life of the project, and during the Control Phase, they begin to document exactly how they want to pass that structure on to the employees who work within the process.

 Continuous Improvement Environment

 Employees who are trained in Lean and Six Sigma processes are able to identify problem areas that slow down production or the ability to perform assigned tasks.
 Employees are able to visualize how processes are currently being completed and identify improvement ideas continuously.
 Continuous improvement helps to improve existing products and processes, develop new products and processes that ultimately provide financial savings through improved efficiency and effectiveness.
-For example, if a product failure is because of a faulty system that has been identified, then Six Sigma principles will allow the employee to implement solutions based on the root causes discovered through troubleshooting.
+For example, if product failure is because of a faulty system that has been identified, then Six Sigma principles will allow the employee to implement solutions based on the root causes discovered through troubleshooting.

 Different type of LSS levels

-The Lean Six Sigma Master Black Belt--described as a mentor, trainer and coach of Black Belts and others in the organization.
+The Lean Six Sigma Master Black Belt--described as a mentor, trainer, and coach of Black Belts and others in the organization.

-The Lean Six Sigma Black Belt--described as leader of teams implementing the Six Sigma methodology on projects.
+The Lean Six Sigma Black Belt--described as a leader of teams implementing the Six Sigma methodology on projects.